 Any time I am at a restaurant and scallops are on the menu I MUST order them.
-Especially if they’re Bacon Wrapped Scallops!
+Especially if they just so happen to be wrapped in bacon! 🙂

 Bacon, brown sugar, butter, garlic, and sea scallops as the ingredients for a bacon wrapped scallops recipe.

 • Bacon.
-The scallops will only taste as good as the bacon they are so lovingly wrapped up in so make a quality choice!
-If you happen to be on a Whole30, Paleo, or keto diet, look for a bacon that is prepared without nitrates or added sugar.
+The scallops will only taste as delicious as the bacon they are so lovingly wrapped up in so make a good choice here!

 • Oil.
-A high smoke point oil, such as avocado, grapeseed, or canola oil, will help give scallops their crusty sear.
-Avoid using olive oil as it will get too smokey!
+A high smoke point oil, such as avocado, grapeseed, or canola oil, will help give scallops their crusty sear without smoking out the room.
+(Avoid using olive oil as it will get too smoky!)

 1. Prepare the Scallops